 17.1 Effective Date.
-The Agreement and BOT-UFF Policies shall become effective on the date of ratification by both parties and remain in effect through July 1, 2014.
-Renegotiations for the agreement term July 1, 2014 through July 1,
+The Agreement and BOT-UFF Policies shall become effective on the date of ratification by both parties and remain in effect through July 1, 2018.

-2017 shall begin no later than October 1, 2013.
+Renegotiations for the agreement term July 1, 2018 through July 1, 2021 shall begin no later than October 1, 2017.

-17.2 Amendments.
-In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement or BOT-UFF Policies, such amendment shall be put in writing and become part of this Agreement or BOT-UFF Policies upon ratification by both parties.
+- 17.2 Reopener Negotiations.
+For the contract years 2016-2017 and 2017-2018 the parties shall reopen and negotiate Article 11 and have the option to reopen a total combination of five (5) additional articles selected by each party between both contract years from 2016-2018. - 17.3 Amendments.
+In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement or BOT-FIU Policies, such amendment shall be put in writing and become part of this Agreement or BOT-UFF Policies upon ratification by both parties.